wootguy/Spectate/README.md

 `.observe`
 `.spectate`

+This plugin also adds a first-person spectate mode you can use while alive.
+Type `.viewhelp` for info.

 # Installation
 1. Download the script and save it to `scripts/plugins/Spectate.as`
 1. Download [this ghost entity script](https://raw.githubusercontent.com/wootguy/ghosts/master/scripts/GhostEntity.as) too and save it to `scripts/plugins/ghosts/GhostEntity.as` (required for first-person spectate mode)